triton-inference-server/server/docs/model_configuration.rst

 For models that support batched inputs the :cpp:var:`max_batch_size
 <nvidia::inferenceserver::ModelConfig::max_batch_size>` value must be
 >= 1.
-The TensorRT Inference Server assumes that the batching occurs along a first dimension that is not listed in the inputs or outputs.
+The Triton Inference Server assumes that the batching occurs along a first dimension that is not listed in the inputs or outputs.
 For the above example, the server expects to receive input tensors with shape **[ x, 16 ]** and produces an output tensor with